Skip to main content Skip to local navigation

 For the uninitiated, social procurement is a process that considers how buying goods and services can positively impact the social well-being of communities and assist in reducing poverty, promoting economic and social inclusion, and supporting local economic development and social enterprises.

 It is something York has prioritized since it launched a social procurement policy in 2020, one of the first of its kind among Canadian institutions.
-The policy’s purpose is to increase the number of employment, apprenticeship and training opportunities for people from the University’s local neighbourhoods and other equity-seeking communities, and for Indigenous Peoples, and to broaden York’s supply chain by providing diverse vendors with equitable access to tender opportunities to foster inclusive economic growth.
+The policy’s purpose is to increase the number of employment, apprenticeship and training opportunities for equity-seeking communities, and for Indigenous Peoples, and to broaden York’s supply chain by providing diverse vendors with equitable access to tender opportunities to foster inclusive economic growth.

-Since the launch of York’s efforts, key community partnerships have led to successful program outcomes – which, to date, have amounted to over $8 million spent on diverse suppliers, 63 apprenticeship opportunities created and several awards received.
+Since the launch of York’s efforts, key community partnerships have led to successful program outcomes – which, to date, has led to more than $8 million allocated through the program, 63 apprenticeship opportunities created and several awards received.

-That success has been driven, too, by memorandums of understanding with other universities, as well as the creation of a social procurement vendor portal – developed as an open-source tool – to better facilitate diverse-owner business and enterprise to register with York.
+That success has been driven, too, by the creation of a social procurement vendor portal – developed as an open-source tool – to better facilitate diverse-owner business and enterprise to register with York.

 Awards & Recognition Editor's Picks